Triangular Schlesinger systems and superelliptic curves: Introduction

-Note that triangular and, more generally, reducible, Schlesinger systems of arbitrary size $p$ were already studied by Boris\,Dubrovin and Marta Mazzocco in \cite{DM2}, where the main question was the following: when are solutions of one Schlesinger system for $N$ $(p\times p)$-matrices expressed {\it via} solutions of some other ``simpler'' Schlesinger systems of smaller matrix size or involving less than $N$ matrices?
+Note that triangular and, more generally, reducible, Schlesinger systems of arbitrary size $p$ were already studied by B.\,Dubrovin and M.\,Mazzocco in \cite{DM2}, where the main question was the following: when are solutions of one Schlesinger system for $N$ $(p\times p)$-matrices expressed {\it via} solutions of some other ``simpler'' Schlesinger systems of smaller matrix size or involving less than $N$ matrices?
+(See also some investigations of triangular Schlesinger systems in this context in the case of small dimensions $p=2$, $p=3$ in \cite{Go}, \cite{GL}.)
 However, there was no restriction imposed on the exponents, and thus there was no discussion of the integration of such systems in an explicit, in particular algebro-geometric, form.
-Nevertheless, it was mentioned that triangular solutions are expressed {\it via} Lauricella hypergeometric functions (see also some investigations of triangular Schlesinger systems in this context in the case of small dimensions $p=2$, $p=3$ in \cite{Go}, \cite{GL}).
-On the other hand, in the papers which provide particular algebro-geometric solutions to the Schlesinger system (\cite{DIKZ}, \cite{KK}, \cite{DS1} for $p=2$, and \cite {EG}, \cite{Kor} for an arbitrary $p$ in the case of quasi-permutation monodromy matrices of the family (\ref{fuchs})) the specific character of the triangular case has not been taken into consideration.
+Nevertheless, it was mentioned that triangular solutions are expressed {\it via} solutions of Lauricella differential systems.
+For the latter, there are already known representations by integrals of multivalued functions over several kinds of chains in $\mathbb C$ (see, for example, \cite{MS} where the question of the linear independence of such integrals is also solved).
+We propose an alternative analysis based on the algebro-geometric approach which also helps to obtain some elementary expressions such as polynomial or rational ones, as we clarify below.
+On the other hand, in the previous papers which provide particular algebro-geometric solutions to the Schlesinger system (\cite{DIKZ}, \cite{KK}, \cite{DS1} for $p=2$, and \cite {EG}, \cite{Kor} for an arbitrary $p$ in the case of quasi-permutation monodromy matrices of the family (\ref{fuchs})) the specific character of the triangular case has not been taken into consideration.
 The first article on {\it triangular} algebro-geometric solutions of Schlesinger systems (in the case $p=2$) is the recent \cite{DS2}, where the hyperelliptic case $m=2$ is studied, and our present work is an improvement and extension of the latter.